Posted on: December 1, 2020 |

 Vending machine sales have increased in 2020 as more customers prefer to reduce interpersonal contact.
 Many vending machines also provide a staple, like food or water, or an inexpensive luxury, like candies or chocolates, so this type of business also tends to keep steady sales during a recession.
 You can get started with this type of business with relatively low upfront costs, and you won’t need any special skills.

 Social distance and market stability are both important to safety.
-Learn more about starting a recession-proof business.
+Learn more about starting a recession-resistant business.

 2. Personal Chef